Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Interpretation as a model for dark matter and gravitational-wave production

+The gravitational-wave power spectra associated with bubble collisions, with sound waves, and with hydrodynamic turbulence are shown in fig.~\ref{fig:spectrum}, where they are compared with the expected peak-integrated sensitivities of the LISA, DECIGO, and BBO observatories, as estimated in ref.~\cite{Schmitz:2020syl}.
+The plot shows that the dominant contribution is expected to be the one resulting from sound waves: for the model under consideration (with the chosen parameters), this contribution to the gravitational-wave background peaks in the mHz frequency, and is predicted to be experimentally detectable.
+Conversely, the contributions from bubble collisions and from turbulence are expected to be subleading: they may evade detection by LISA, but could be within reach of DECIGO and BBO.

-A non-perturbative determination of quantities related to time-dependent phenomena and/or beyond thermodynamic equilibrium from lattice simulations is possible, but it requires techniques beyond those used for the equation of state.
+Before continuing the discussion of the confining phase of our model, it is appropriate to make some remarks about the parameters involved in the tentative estimate of the gravitational-wave power spectra produced at the confining transition of the $\Sp(2)$ model.
+In general, the non-perturbative determination of quantities related to time-dependent phenomena and/or beyond thermodynamic equilibrium from lattice simulations is possible, but it requires techniques beyond those used for the equation of state.
 While Monte~Carlo simulations of real-time dynamics would be hampered by a numerical sign problem, one can resort to an alternative method, focused on the study of a low-energy effective field theory describing the long-wavelength modes only\footnote{A similar approach was proposed in ref.~\cite{Caron-Huot:2008zna} and later implemented in refs.~\cite{Panero:2013pla, Moore:2019lgw, Moore:2021jwe} to study the transverse-momentum broadening associated with the jet quenching phenomenon in the QCD plasma.} through Langevin equations~\cite{Bodeker:1998hm}: this approach was used in refs.~\cite{Moore:2000jw, Gould:2022ran} to study the bubble nucleation rate (and the duration of the phase transition, which can be obtained from the latter via eq.~\eqref{tpt_and_bubble_nucleation_rate}) at the electroweak phase transition.
 As discussed in ref.~\cite{Schwaller:2015tja}, the value of the gravitational-wave frequency corresponding to the maximum in signal intensity observable today depends on $\tpt$, as does the value of the signal-intensity maximum itself.